Multimodal Graph Network Modeling for Human-Object Interaction Detection with PDE Graph Diffusion: Experiments

 \subsection{Comparison with State-of-the-art Methods}

-Table~\ref{tab:compare-all} provides a comprehensive performance comparison between our proposed MGNM and current state-of-the-art methods.
+Table~\ref{tab:compare-all} provides a comprehensive performance comparison between our proposed MGNM and current SOTA methods.
 For clarity, the competing methods are grouped into one-stage and two-stage categories.
 On the HICO-DET dataset, MGNM outperforms all other one-stage and two-stage approaches that utilize a ResNet backbone.
-Specifically, in the Default Full setting, our method achieves a 2.27 mAP improvement over DiffHOI-S, despite the latter leveraging two VLMs, namely CLIP and Stable Diffusion~\cite{Rombach2021HighResolutionIS}.
-MGNM also surpasses the leading two-stage approach, MP-HOI-S, by 0.18 mAP in the Default Full setting, even though MP-HOI-S incorporates both additional VLMs and extra training data.
-Moreover, MGNM exceeds the performance of the recent GNN-based ViPLO by 1.73 mAP in the Default Full setting, notwithstanding ViPLO's adoption of the supplementary ViTPose-L model~\cite{xu2022vitpose}.
+Specifically, under the Default Full setting, our method achieves a 5.02 and 2.93 mAP improvement over the DiffHOI and MP-HOI, despite they leveraging two VLMs, namely CLIP and Stable Diffusion.
+MGNM also surpasses the leading two-stage approaches, VRDiff and HORP, by 2.66 and 0.82 mAP under the Default Full setting, even though they incorporates additional models.
+Moreover, MGNM exceeds the performance of the recent GNN-based method, ViPLO, by 4.48 mAP under the Default Full setting, notwithstanding ViPLO's adoption of the supplementary ViTPose-L model~\cite{xu2022vitpose}.
 In the Known Object setting, MGNM consistently outperforms all ResNet-based counterparts across all three subsets by a substantial margin.
-Notably, our ResNet50-based MGNM even surpasses FGAHOI-L, which utilizes a more powerful Swin-L backbone, by 1.06 mAP in the Full setting.
-Collectively, these results demonstrate the effectiveness of our multimodal graph network and its explicit modeling strategy for HOI detection.
-On the V-COCO dataset, MGNM also achieves highly competitive performance among ResNet-based methods.
-We note that MP-HOI-S obtains a higher $AP_{role}^{S1}$, which we attribute to its use of additional training data.
-This observation suggests that GNN-based approaches, including MGNM, could further benefit from large-scale pre-training, highlighting a promising direction for future research.
+Notably, our R50-based MGNM even surpasses FGAHOI-L, which utilizes a more powerful Swin-L backbone~\cite{Liu2021SwinTH}, by 3.54 mAP under the Full setting.
+Collectively, these results demonstrate the effectiveness of our multimodal graph network and its novel information propagation mechanism.
+On the V-COCO dataset, MGNM also achieves substantial performance improvement among ResNet-based methods.
+We note that RLIPv2 obtains a competitive performance on V-COCO, which we attribute to its large-scale pretraining on additional data.
+This observation suggests that GNN-based approaches, including MGNM, could further benefit from large-scale pretraining, highlighting a promising direction for future research.